mathiasmeeusengt/oca_modules_table/docs/user_guide/uses.rst

 Now all the different filters and options will be explained.

+**Module** is a text field where you can input a keyword.
+When the search-button is pressed, this keyword will be compared to the names of modules.
+Modules that match the keyword, and other options that are selected, will be shown in the results table.

 **Select Version** field selects in which version you want to look for modules.
 This field has a default value selected and can be changed to a different selection, but it cannot be unselected.